instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 1.2.30

+* Pull agent image from IBM Cloud Container Registry (icr.io/instana/agent).
+No code changes have been made.
+* Bump leader-elector image to v0.5.13 and pull from IBM Cloud Container Registry (icr.io/instana/leader-elector).
+No code changes have been made.

 ### 1.2.29

 * Add an additional port to the Instana Agent `Service` definition, for the OpenTelemetry registered IANA port 4317.